-HD itself is not usually fatal, but choking, pneumonia or another infection can be.
+Huntington’s disease itself is not usually fatal, but choking, pneumonia, or another infection can be.

-This change results in a larger form of huntingtin.
-This is toxic, and, as it accumulates in the brain, it causes damage to brain cells.
+This change results in a larger form of the huntingtin protein, which is toxic.
+As it accumulates in the brain, it damages certain brain cells.

 How is it passed on?

-HD is known as an autosomal dominant disorder.
-This means a person can have it if they inherit only one copy of the faulty gene, inherited from either the mother or the father, is necessary to produce the disease.
+Huntington’s disease is an autosomal dominant disorder.
+This means a person can have it if they inherit only one copy of the faulty gene, from either their mother or their father.

-A person with the gene has one good copy of the gene and one faulty copy of the gene.
+A person with the gene has one good copy of the gene and one faulty copy.
 Any offspring will inherit either the good copy or the faulty one.
-The child who inherits the good copy will not develop HD.
+The child who inherits the good copy will not develop Huntington’s disease.
 The child who inherits a faulty copy will.

-Each child has a 50 percent chance of inheriting the faulty gene.
-If they inherit the faulty gene, each of their children will have a 50 percent chance of inheriting it.
-HD can affect several generations.
+Each child has a 50% chance of inheriting the faulty gene.
+If they inherit the faulty gene, each of their children will have a 50% chance of inheriting it.
+It can affect several generations.

-A person who does not inherit the faulty gene will not develop HD and cannot pass it on to their children.
-A child who inherits the faulty gene will develop HD if they reach the age when symptoms are due to emerge.
+A person who does not inherit the faulty gene will not develop the disease and cannot pass it on to their children.
+A child who inherits the faulty gene will develop Huntington’s if they reach the age when symptoms are due to emerge.
 Around 10% of people with the faulty gene develop symptoms before the age of 20, and around 10% develop them after the age of 60 years.

 The symptoms are different, and can include leg stiffness, tremors, and regression in learning.

-HD is currently incurable.
-There is no treatment that can reverse its progression or slow it down.
+Huntington’s disease is currently incurable.
+Treatment cannot reverse its progression or slow it down.

-Tetrabenazine (Xenazine) is approved by the Food and Drug Administration (FDA) to treat the jerky, involuntary movements, or chorea, associated with HD.
+Tetrabenazine (Xenazine) has approval from the Food and Drug Administration (FDA) to treat the jerky, involuntary movements, or chorea, that can occur with Huntington’s disease.

-Tretrabenazine is not suitable for anyone who already has a diagnosis of depression, especially with suicidal thoughts, should not use tretrabenazine.
+Tretrabenazine is not suitable for anyone who already has a diagnosis of depression, especially with suicidal thoughts.